 I will utter things hidden since the creation of the world (ref.
 Ps.
 78).”

-The Essene would have taught in parables.
+The Nazarenes would have taught in parables.

-The allusion to a tiny seed, then spreading across the land, describes how the spiritual kingdom on earth begins and how it grows.
-Jesus accounts for himself as the ‘Sower of the Spirit’.
-The seed is the Word, meaning Word of the spirit, and the teaching which accompanies this Word, Jesus’ teaching, emphasizing faith, forgiveness and love.
-Jesus’ teaching is interpretive of the nature of God, with companion demonstrations of compassion through healing and counsel.
+Jesus accounts for himself as the ‘Sower of the Spirit.’
+The seed is the Word, meaning the Word of the Spirit, and the teaching accompanying this Word is Jesus’ teaching, emphasizing faith, forgiveness, and love.
+Jesus’ teaching interprets the nature of God, accompanied by demonstrations of compassion through healing and counsel.
 His ministry is strongly associated with faith, as in Matt.
-17.20,“If ye have faith as a grain of mustard seed…” Similarly, faith and actions describe how the seed of the spirit develops in you, and may be sown by the individual just as well.
+17.20, “If ye have faith as a grain of mustard seed…”; Matt.
+13.31 refers to the kingdom.

-As Jesus describes it, even within this varied group who now come forth, the mustard plant (the kingdom) will support them.
-You will be supported by the kingdom within.
-From the nearly invisible in size, the mustard seed spreads and can yield a mighty bush, alluding to Jesus’ ministry.
-The expanding heavenly kingdom will invasively spread across the land, just as it may spread within you.
-Being an herb, the mustard plant is at first hard to detect; that being so, it suddenly sprouts everywhere, much as we see in those who sow good seed.
+The allusion to a tiny seed spreading across the land describes how the spiritual kingdom on Earth begins and grows.
+The mustard seed spreads and can yield a mighty bush from its nearly invisible size, which points to Jesus’ ministry.
+The expanding heavenly kingdom will invasively spread across the land.
+The same can be said of how the spirit develops or works within each individual.
+Being an herb, the mustard plant is at first hard to detect; that being so, it suddenly sprouts everywhere, much as we see in those who sow good seeds and experience spiritual growth.

 DISCIPLES of the WAY

-A new spiritual order of events must now come into being, Jesus indicates.
-The Great Awakening must continue.
 Many people of these times could intellectually interpret the words within scripture but remain spiritually uncomprehending.
-The Pharisees were one such group.
 Parable teaching leads us to spiritual comprehension, hopefully yielding nuance to each person’s knowledge and wisdom.

-*Tares, usually taken in two ways: either the world or worldliness, or perhaps more favored today, specifically a reference to the Pharisees (the enemy), those who follow the law instead of revelation knowledge, or insight (Mt.
+*Tares, usually taken in two ways: either the world or worldliness, or perhaps more favored today, specifically a reference to the Pharisees (the enemy), those who follow the law instead of revelation, knowledge, or insight (Mt.
 7.6).

 Jesus said: If you bring forth what is within you [spirit], what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you.
 (Saying 70), Gospel of Thomas.